sauravmndl-zz/PostgresConf2020Migration/README.md

-# Enterprise-grade automated migration for PostgreSQL-as-a-Service on SAP Multi Cloud Platform
+# Enterprise-grade Automated Migration for PostgreSQL on Cloud

 SAP Cloud Platform (SCP) is an open platform-as-a-service (PaaS) which facilitates creating new cloud applications or extending existing applications and run them in a secure cloud environment managed by SAP.
 The SAP Cloud Platform integrates data and business processes.
 SCP supports multiple Infrastructure-as-a-Service (IaaS) like AWS, Azure, GCP, Alibaba Cloud and OpenStack.